Julia Chase-Brand: Running career

 Julia Chase-Brand's first race was the New England championship in the 880-yard run, held in July 1960, which she won.
 However, she had to list her hometown as being in Rhode Island because women from Connecticut were not allowed to compete.

 When she tried to run in the Manchester Road Race in Connecticut in 1960, which women were not allowed to run at that time, race officials told her that if she ran she would be banned from racing for life.
 She lobbied to be allowed to race for a year, but without success.
 In 1961 she did run the race, without permission, but then racing's governing body vowed to ban her from all competition unless she agreed to stay out of "men's" road races.
 She agreed to stay out.
 Two other women, Chris McKenzie and Dianne Lechausse, also ran the race, although McKenzie veered off onto the sidewalk before the finish line so as not to get in trouble with racing officials.
 Julia finished in 33 minutes 40 seconds, which would have given her 128th place, ahead of 10 men, if her time was officially counted.
 Lechausse finished with a time of 41:12.

 In 2011, at age 69, Julia returned to run the Manchester Road Race again, on the 50th anniversary of her historic run.
 She received a handwritten "thank you" letter from Joan Benoit.
+At the age of 70, Julia Chase-Brand was featured in an award-winning, brief Dick's Sporting Goods documentary/promotional video Link from her home in New London, CT for her contributions to women's sports.

 She was named a Hero of Running by Runner's World in 2012.